 When photographing people, it is easy to miss the correct focal point which results in key features of the human face being out of focus.
 There are two areas of the human face that need to be sharply in focus, the eyes and the lips.
 These are two areas we often focus on when we are looking at the face of another person.
 Even if we don’t realize we are doing it, the eyes and lips are where we look.
 When you shoot with a wide aperture, meaning setting your fstop to something 2.8 or lower, the depth of your focal area becomes smaller.
 This makes it much easier for something to fall out of focus.
 Depending on the lens, when shooting as wide as fstop 2.8, the tip of the nose could be in focus, but the eyes slightly out of focus.
 Subconsciously, when we look at a photo of the human face, we can tell that something is not right.
 Even though we might not notice the fact that something is out of focus, we know that something is not appealing in the photo.

 Shutter Speed: 1/160

 In post production, I made slight changes to color correct the photo.
-I also sharpened it up a bit to make it look a bit more edgy.
 All adjustments were made in Adobe Lightroom 5.

 Gear Used In This Photo: